benjamin-macmichael/apod-explorer/README.md

 ### News API
 **Endpoint:** `https://newsapi.org/v2/everything?q=nasa`

-The app fetches NASA-related news articles using the News API, making GET requests to the above endpoint with the following parameters:
+The app fetches NASA-related news articles using the News API.
+However, NewsAPI.org blocks requests from GitHub Pages, so this app uses an AWS Lambda function I made to securely handle the API logic.
+The frontend makes a request to the Lambda URL, which then forwards the request to NewsAPI.org, making GET requests to the above endpoint with the following parameters:
 - `q`: The search term for NASA-related articles (fixed to "nasa").
 - `apiKey`: The required key from your `.env` file.
 - `pageSize`: Limits the number of articles fetched per request (set to 12).